The irreducible mass and the horizon area of LIGO's black holes: A simple model

 Let us also assume that the measurement of the BH mass $M$ follows a Gaussian distribution $\mathcal{N}(\mu,\sigma)$ with mean $\mu$ and width $\sigma$.
 The distribution of the irreducible mass can thus be written down semi-analytically as

-Some examples are illustrated in the left panel of Fig.~\ref{manymirrs}.
 Note that $\mu$ is a free scale and thus $\sigma/\mu$ is the only parameter of this toy model.

-Figure~\ref{pdfs} highlights the distributions of $f$, $M$ and $\Mirr$ for two representative values of $\sigma$.
+The left panel of Fig.~\ref{pdfs} highlights the distributions of $f$, $M$ and $\Mirr$ for two representative values of $\sigma$.
 As $\sigma$ increases, the irreducible mass $\Mirr$ transitions from being distributed like $f$ to being distributed like $M$.
 In symbols, this corresponds to the following notable limits of Eq.~(\ref{pmirr}):

 Intuitively, this means that large uncertainties of the BH mass will dominate our inference on $\Mirr$.
 If instead the BH mass is well measured, our uncertainty on $\Mirr$ will be dominated by the spin measurement (or lack thereof, as assumed in this toy model).